Zeenobit/Historian/README.md

         }
     }

-This layout would produce screenshots that look like this:
+This layout would produce screenshots that looks like this:

 ![](http://i.imgur.com/nqsvA09l.png)